timm/silon/README.md

 Increasingly, people seem to misinterpret complexity as sophistication, which is baffling—the incomprehensible should cause suspicion rather than admiration.
 Possibly this trend results from a mistaken belief that using a somewhat mysterious device confers an aura of power on the user.
 -- Niklaus Wirth

-Il faut bien s'arrêter quelque part, et pour que la science soit possible, il faut s'arrêter quand on a trouvé la simplicité (You have to stop somewhere, and for science to be possible, you have to stop when you find simplicity).
--- A.D.
-Ritchue

 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage to move in the opposite direction.
 -- Ernst F. Schumacher